umbraco/UmbracoDocs/Reference/Routing/Request-Pipeline/outbound-pipeline-v9.md

 If implementing a custom Url Provider, consider following things:

-- Cache things,
+- Cache things.
-- Be sure to know how to handle schema's (http vs https) and hostnames
+- Be sure to know how to handle schema's (http vs https) and hostnames.
-- Inbound might require rewriting
+- Inbound might require rewriting.

 :::tip
 If there is only a small change to the logic around Url generation, then a smart way to create a custom Url Provider is to inherit from the DefaultUrlProvider and override the GetUrl() virtual method.